playmono/spaceship-runner/README.md

+# Spaceship Runner

-# Videogame made in 2015 for Mallorca Game Jam 2015
+Videogame made in 2015 with [PhaserJs](https://phaser.io/) for Mallorca Game Jam 2015

 ### Play